regb/cafedoku/README.md

 Usage
 -----

-You can build CafeDoku using sbt:
+You can build Cafedoku using `sbt`:

     sbt cafedoku

-sbt will then generate a `target/cafedoku` script that you can use to run CafeDoku in command line mode:
+sbt will then generate a `target/cafedoku` script that you can use to run Cafedoku in command line mode:

     ./target/cafedoku INPUT